neildesa/Medical-Procedures-Map/Sprint 2/Sprint_Retrospective/README.md

 What will we commit to improve in the next Sprint
 -	More activity tracking (Daily)
 -	Committing more detailed elements

 From feedback video
 -	More assistance in scrums
--	Multiple people in peer programming
--	Difficulties channel in slack created

-From feedback video
--	More assistance in scrums